Are you spending enough time on your business? (Time requirements for an authentic business)

 I recommend at least 1 hour a week, preferably more, to create original content, or to repurpose (edit and re-share) previous content.

-Content (such as writing and video) is so important to my business strategy that I spend about 5 hours a week creating or repurposing content.
+Content (such as writing and video) is so important to my business strategy that I spend 4 hours a week creating or repurposing content.

 You don’t have to spend as much time, but the more time you’re able to spend creating content, the more you’ll improve your communication skills.